gosukiwi/Pasukon/README.md

 based on parser combinators, and also implements a lexing step.

-It is highly extensible (you can make your own lexer and combinators), has no dependencies, and works on Node and Browser.
+It is highly extensible (you can make your own lexer and combinators), has no external dependencies (only Node's crypto and stream APIs for caching).
+It works on Node and Browser.

 # Why
-I love [PEG.js](https://pegjs.org), but it's designed to be used for prototyping and, without caching, it really struggles to parse big grammars.
-Sometimes you can't use caching, particularly in indent-based grammars.

-[Jison](https://zaa.ch/jison/) is great, but the documentation is not that good and it's not easy to get started.
-Besides, it seems that it's not maintained anymore.

-[Nearley](https://nearley.js.org/) looks like the most mature solution at the moment, but it's also not easy to get started.
+Inspired by the awesome [PEGjs](https://pegjs.org), I decided to create a similar parser generator that can handle caching + indent-based grammars.

-Pasukon covers a middle ground.
-It's designed to be simple to learn, use and extend.
-Not the fastest, but fast enough.
+Pasukon is designed to be simple to learn, use and extend.
+It uses parser combinators and is highly recursive.
+For that reason is not the fastest solution out there, but it's great for quickly putting a parser together and, unless the grammar is really big, it's fast enough.

-The grammar has a few simple rules and everything is built upon that.
+The grammar syntax is quite simplistic, it provides a few rules and everything is built upon that.
 There's no left-recursion elimination or operator precedence.
 Instead, you need to define rules in the proper order (like PEG parsers).

-It's like the _Go_ programming language in a sense.
-Simple.
-So simple it might make some things tricky.
-But when it's the right tool for the job, it sure is great.

 # Concepts
 __Parser__: A function that takes an array of tokens as input and returns a